qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 * **Classification**: Displays a combo box with the values used for classification, if you have chosen 'unique value' as legend type in the :guilabel:`Style` menu of the properties dialog.
-* **Color**: Displays a color button allowing user to choose a color from the color dialog window.
+* **colour**: Displays a colour button allowing user to choose a colour from the colour dialog window.
 * **Date/Time**: Displays a line fields which can opens a calendar widget to enter a date, a time or both.
 Column type must be text.
 You can select a custom format, pop-up a calendar, etc.